Abnaxos/markdown-doclet/README.md

 This may be important e.g. for code blocks, which should be indented by 4 spaces: Well, it's 5 spaces now. ;)

+**Note:** If an `overview.md` file is specified, leading spaces will be treated normally in this file.
+The first space will *not* be ignored.

 This behaviour is currently *not* customisable.